AdobeDocs/workfront.en/help/wf-api/general/using-api-explorer.md

 # Using the API Explorer

-When using the `Adobe Workfront` Core API, the API Explorer is a legacy reference tool that catalogs the relationships between supported resources, parameters, and variables.
+When using the Adobe Workfront Core API, the API Explorer is a legacy reference tool that catalogs the relationships between supported resources, parameters, and variables.

 ## Access the API Explorer:

 <ol>
  <li value="1">Use a web browser to navigate to the <a href="https://one.workfront.com/s/api-explorer" target="_blank">API Explorer</a> <br><img src="assets/mceclip1-350x149.png" style="width: 350;height: 149;"></li>
- <li value="2">In the upper right of the API Explorer, select the desired<span>Workfront</span> <span class="bold">API Version</span>, by default the most current version is automatically selected</li>
+ <li value="2">In the upper right of the API Explorer, select the desiredWorkfront <span class="bold">API Version</span>, by default the most current version is automatically selected</li>
  <li value="3"> The <span class="bold">Filter</span> field, can be used to filter the objects listed by name and will truncate the list of objects displayed accordingly:<p><br><img src="assets/mceclip2-350x147.png" style="width: 350;height: 147;"></p>
   <ul>
    <li><span class="bold">Fields</span>: Available fields within the specified object.</li>